Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 That's all I care about here.

-Uh but I want to run something by you.
+But I want to run something by you.

-The New York Times said, and this is this is uh formed the basis of of some of my thinking and belief on this.
+The New York Times, and I know it's the New York Times, the New York Times said, and this has formed a basis of some of my thinking and belief on this.

-The New York Times said that Al Maliki offered the same immunity to our troops back then that they got before we went back in in June.
+The New York Times said that al-Maliki offered the same immunity to our troops back then that they got before we went back in in June.

-The New York Times said the exact opposite of what you said here, that Al Maliki offered we're I mean, we're in there now where they must have some immunity now.
+The New York Times said the exact opposite of what you said here, that al-Maliki offered, I mean, we're in there now.

 There must be some kind of a new agreement.

-And the New York Times said that they we had the same opportunity then and that Obama turned Maliki down because he wanted to come home from Iraq.
+And the New York Times said that we had the same opportunity then and that Obama turned Maliki down because he wanted to come home from Iraq.

-It was the Parliament, not just Maliki, but that Obama wanted a clear this the New York Times saying this.
+It was the parliament, not just Maliki, but that Obama wanted to clear.

-New York Times said Obama didn't want to stay there.
+The New York Times said Obama didn't want to stay there.

 He wanted to get out because of political reasons and his base and what he had promised and everything.

-But I do know that on the ground there at that time, now I wasn't in the room directly with the negotiations with the ambassador, but a very dear good friend of mine was.
+But I do know that on the ground there at that time, now I wasn't in the room directly with the negotiations with the ambassador, but a very dear, good friend of mine was.

 I don't know.